-Unlike women's bathrooms, most male washrooms don’t have facilities for binning incontinence products or waste, and there is not currently a legal requirement for businesses to offer such facilities.
+Unlike women's bathrooms, most male washrooms don’t have facilities for disposing of incontinence products or waste, and there is not currently a legal requirement for businesses to offer such facilities.
 For many, this leads to embarrassment, shame and anxiety.

 Working in partnership with phs Group and Prostate Cancer UK, the BOG STANDARD is a creative initiative support men with incontinence, empowering them to feel confident using toilets in public.

-I used lived experience to inform my work on this project - I've been living with a stoma bag since 2023, following 16 years with Crohn's Disease, so whilst I've not experienced issues with urinary incontinence, I understand the lack of disposal facilities men face, and the shame and embarrassment that goes with such a condition.
-Following further research with men experiencing similar, the campaign name - BOG STANDARD - came from a place of wanting to de-stigmatise the issue and inject some humour, and played on the idea of wanting to give men a minimum standard of disposal facilities in toilets across businesses and in public.
+I used lived experience to inform my work on this project - I've been living with a stoma bag since 2023, following 16 years with Crohn's Disease, so I understand the lack of disposal facilities men face, and the shame and embarrassment that goes with such a condition.
+The campaign name - BOG STANDARD - came from researched insight that men often use humour to discuss their difficulties and played on the idea of wanting to give men a minimum standard of disposal facilities in toilets across businesses and in public.

-Working with phs Group and 'Cause, we formulated a set of guidelines and a 3-tier system, to both educate and ensure organisations are providing men with the facilities they need, as well as encouraging take-up of phs' products by businesses:
+Working with the client, I formulated a set of guidelines and a 3-tier system, (Bronze, Silver and Gold,) to both educate and ensure organisations are providing men with the facilities they need, as well as offering different levels of buy-in

-Businesses signing up to the Bog Standard would receive in-cubicle and window stickers, as well as a plaque displaying their tier, to place within their business to advertise that their bathroom facilities are male incontinence-friendly.
-This not only benefits businesses, but helps men recognise suitably facilities when they are out in public.
+Businesses signing up to the Bog Standard would receive in-cubicle and window stickers, as well as a plaque displaying their tier, advertising that their bathroom facilities are male incontinence-friendly.
+This not only benefits businesses, but helps men recognise suitable facilities.

 “I may never be 100% dry again and I’ve accepted that.
 But, watching a game at Old Trafford at the end of last year, knowing there were bins and products there for me if I needed them, was just brilliant.
 It meant I could be in the moment with my friends, enjoy the football, not worrying.”